 “It’s not a boring, dark, man’s steakhouse,” says Viana, acknowledging the deliberately feminine interior design of his restaurant.
 “It’s a homage to women: my mom, Mother Earth, all women.
 It’s all curves, it’s open, and it’s beautiful.”

 Both the curvilinear lines and the sense of openness are pervasive.
-The west bar room opens completely to the covered patio with a curved sliding glass wall that parallels the exterior curved system adjacent to the outdoor patio, creating an unbroken connection between the outdoors and the bar.
-Both systems are NanaWall HSW60 single track sliding glass walls, configured as segmented curves, with flat panels traveling in a curving track.
+The west bar room opens completely to the covered patio with a curved stacking glass wall that parallels the exterior curved system adjacent to the outdoor patio, creating an unbroken connection between the outdoors and the bar.
+Both systems are NanaWall HSW60 single track stacking glass doors, configured as segmented curves, with flat panels traveling in a curving track.
 The outer wall’s curvature is deep enough to hold two extra tables-for-two within it.
 The main dining room has a similar arrangement with inner and outer NanaWall HSW systems in linear rather than curved configurations.

-Finding Solutions with Sliding Glass Walls
+Finding Solutions with Stacking Glass Doors

-All four top-hung HSW60 individual panel single track sliding glass walls, straight and curved, are specified with two swing panels—conventionally swinging doors within the run of the moveable glass systems—complete with panic hardware.
+All four top-hung HSW60 individual panel single track stacking glass doors, straight and curved, are specified with two swing panels—conventionally swinging doors within the run of the moveable glass systems—complete with panic hardware.
 When the wall is opened, the swing doors slide away with the rest of the panels, all moving so precisely one track that dining tables can be placed right next to the glass and not be disturbed when the system slides by.
 The individually moving panels stack remotely in specified hidden parking bays, leaving the entire wall opening completely unobstructed.

 Double Skin Effect Optimizes Functionality